oasci/reptar/docs/source/file.rst

 Retrieving data
 ===============

-Reptar provides a single method, :meth:`~reptar.data.data.get`, to retrieve data from any of the supported file types.
+Reptar provides a single method, :meth:`~reptar.reptar_file.File.get`, to retrieve data from any of the supported file types.
 This can return any nested data stored in a loaded file including other groups.

-.. automethod:: reptar.data.get
+.. automethod:: reptar.File.get
     :noindex:

-You can also get a list of all non-group keys using :meth:`~reptar.data.data.get_keys`.
+You can also get a list of all non-group keys using :meth:`~reptar.reptar_file.File.get_keys`.

-.. automethod:: reptar.data.get_keys
+.. automethod:: reptar.File.get_keys
     :noindex:

 Adding data
 ===========

-Reptar provides a single method, :meth:`~reptar.data.data.add`, to store data in any of the supported file types.
+Reptar provides a single method, :meth:`~reptar.reptar_file.File.add`, to store data in any of the supported file types.

-.. automethod:: reptar.data.add
+.. automethod:: reptar.File.add
     :noindex:

-Note that exdir groups must be initialized first with :meth:`~reptar.data.data.init_group` before adding data.
+Note that exdir groups must be initialized first with :meth:`~reptar.reptar_file.File.init_group` before adding data.

-.. automethod:: reptar.data.init_group
+.. automethod:: reptar.File.init_group
     :noindex:

 Saving